National Library of Australia: Services

 The National Library of Australia provides a national leadership role in developing and managing collaborative online services with the Australian library community, making it easier for users to find and access information resources at the national level.
-It provides services to libraries and publishers and the general public, with membership available to residents of Australia providing access to additional services.
+It provides services to libraries, publishers and the general public, with membership available to residents of Australia providing access to additional services.

 Some of the components of the services are: